Starting with sketches and evaluation

 I noticed how noisy my feed was becoming in the current app.
 It was increasingly harder to keep a pulse on the topics I cared about; and the purpose of each Timeline type (i.e., Home, Discover, and Activity) were difficult to understand and use.
 I wanted to swiftly improve the app experience on iOS specifically.

 I rethought the primary navigational model for centralized activity and Search.
 This keeps the main usage in the Timeline and secondary functions always at your thumbs or a simple filter away.
 I cleaned up content display for better reading and made actions accessible using simple gestures.

 This is an interaction demo I built to evaluate user movement through various tasks (e.g., browse, reply, and favorite).
-This does not include all possible paths the user may take, but it provides a firm grasp of the foundation and concepts mocked.
+This does not include all possible paths the user may take, but it provides a firm grasp of the foundation.

 More to Consider

 There is more to examine.
 For example, should conversations be more visually distinguished in the Timeline?
-Should mentions and other system pings be rolled into a single notification center for the profile?
+Should mentions and other system messages be rolled into a single notification center for the profile?

 Twitter can be a beautiful and easy-to-read experience on iOS if the Timeline can be cleansed.
 This concept brings intentional topic/interest engagement to a central Timeline – something I believe Twitter really needs.